Nominations for 2027 member‐at‐large positions are due by September 30, 2026. If you have a nomination, please complete the Board Prospect Form.

 Step Six

-Voting on New Members: The cumulative results of the interview process will be discussed with the entire BDC and a formal vote will be taken to recommend candidates to the ACA Board for election.
-The BDC chair will draft a cover sheet for review by the Board with brief biographical information about each recommended candidate.
-The ACA Board will vote at the Board meeting just prior to the ACA National Conference.
-New Board members take office immediately following the National Conference and attend a virtual orientation shortly there after.
-They will also attend an in person orientation just prior to the spring board meeting.
+Voting on New Members: The cumulative results of the interview process will be discussed with the entire BGC, and a formal vote will be taken to recommend candidates to the ACA Board for election.
+The BGC chair will draft a cover sheet for review by the Board, which will include brief biographical information about each recommended candidate.
+The ACA Board will vote at the meeting immediately preceding the ACA National Conference.
+New Board members take office immediately following the National Conference and attend a virtual orientation shortly thereafter.
+They will also participate in an in-person orientation just before the spring board meeting.